yassinSahli/yassinSahli/README.md

 Currently working on large-scale infrastructure security projects involving:

-* Enterprise Linux patch orchestration with Ansible
+* Enterprise Linux patch orchestration with Ansible OS specific Roles.
-* SentinelOne EDR deployment & compliance operations
+* SentinelOne EDR deployment & ISO27001 compliance operations.
-* ISO 27001 security compliance initiatives
-* Air-gapped container security platforms
+* Air-gapped container platforms Integration such as Harbor, Portainer, Cosign, Trivy Scanner (Aqua-DB)..
-* LDAPS authentication architectures
+* Light-LDAP/LDAPS Authentication Architectures
-* Detection engineering with Wazuh, LimaCharlie & YARA
+* Detection engineering with Wazuh, Splunk, ELK Stack, LimaCharlie and more..
-* SOC automation using TheHive, Cortex, MISP & n8n
+* SOC automation using TheHive, Cortex, MISP & Ansible playbooks and roles, n8n workflows and more..

 I enjoy combining the mindset of an attacker with the discipline of a defender to engineer secure-by-design systems.